Faculty Best Practices

-Then our workshops are perfect for you!
-Our library workshops are a great place for you to learn about the library's resources or just brush up on your research skills.
-We offer several different hands-on workshops at the Main Campus and South Gate Library.
+ELAC library workshops are a great place for you to learn about the library's resources or just brush up on your research skills.
+We offer several different hands-on workshops at both the Main Campus and South Gate Libraries.

-- Find Books: Yes, the library actually has books and you can find them!
-Through hands-on exploration students learn the organization of library materials and how to use the library catalog to find books and DVDs.
+- Find Books: Yes, the library has books and yes, you can find them!
+Through hands-on exploration, students learn the organization of library materials and how to use the library catalog to find books and DVDs.

 - Go Digital with eBooks: Everybody’s going digital and you can too!
 Want to learn how to access ELAC’s electronic book collection like a pro?
 Then come join us as we explore our e-book catalog, as well as open e-book sources like Google Books & Project Gutenberg.

 - Cite Right: You’ve found information, but how do you cite it?
 How do you know your paper is plagiarism free?
-Students are introduced to the concept of citation using MLA style, review examples of plagiarism, and practice creating MLA citations for a Works Cited page.
+Students are introduced to the concepts of plagiarism, academic integrity, and citation.
+Students practice creating MLA citations for a Works Cited page.